florianmorinind/ease-corpus/README.md

-The ease-corpus/A Regime Theory of Joy
+The Ease Corpus/A Regime Theory of Joy

 A theoretical and experimental framework proposing that access to high-intensity positive affect does not depend on reward maximization, but on a reduction of evaluative control.